LoginRadius/docs/content/guide/setup-sms-provider/index.md

 ---
-title: "SMS Provider Settings"
+title: "Setup SMS Provider"
-tags: ["SMS", "Provider","Settings"]
+tags: ["SMS", "Provider","Settings","Setup"]
 description: "This is a guide for configuring SMS provider settings."
 ---